manuel-mmr/earthquake-visualizer/README.md

 ## TODO/Improvements
-- Add unit tests :)
+- Add unit tests
-- Error screen
+- Improve error handleling
+- Improve map performance (e.g: limiting number of markers, limiting zoom and show markers only inside of that zoom)
+- Use typescript to handle types